maxkratt/FishNet-Documentation/tutorials/getting-started/installing-fish-networking.md

 6. Click **Add** to install.

 {% hint style="warning" %}
-Ensure you have Git installed on your system and added to your system path.
+Ensure you have the [Git client](https://git-scm.com/) (minimum version 2.14.0) installed on your system and added to the PATH system environment variable.
 {% endhint %}

 ***